DigitalHarborFoundation/llm-math-education/README.md

    We aren't currently planning to add additional features to this package, although pull requests and bug reports are welcome.

    You should use the Python package as a dependency if you want a quick way to try retrieval augmented generation with the OpenAI API.
    However, this code is likely more useful as inspiration.
 You should fork or otherwise borrow from various components if you want some of the specific functionality implemented here.
-Heres a quick overview of the modules and their implementation:
+Heres a quick overview of the most important modules and their implementation:
      - `llm_math_education.prompts.{mathqa,hints}` - Contains the prompt templates we use for math QA and hint generation.
-     - `llm_math_education.prompts` - TODO
+     - `llm_math_education.prompt_utils` - `PromptManager` is an abstraction for iteratively creating conversations that include a retrieval component.
+     - `llm_math_education.retrieval_strategies` - `RetrievalStrategy` and its implementations demonstrates implementations that use embeddings to fill a slot within a prompt template with relevant documents.
+     - `llm_math_education.retrieval` - `RetrievalDb` creates an embedding-backed in-memory lookup database for a Pandas DataFrame with a text column.
+     - `llm_math_education.logit_bias` - Using the most frequent tokens in a retrieved document, creates a [logit_bias](https://help.openai.com/en/articles/5247780-using-logit-bias-to-define-token-probability) that can be used to increase the [faithfulness](https://arxiv.org/abs/2307.16877) of generations based on that retrieved document.

+3. What license does this repository use?

+   The code is released under the MIT license.
+The example data used in the Streamlit app is released CC BY-SA 4.0; see the `data/app_data` folder for more info.
+Additional details on the data are present in the developer's guide.